-2.17 This strategic pattern of growth is being planned for through the Local Plans/Local Development Framework documents prepared by the Essex district/ borough/city councils.
-As of April 2012, Local Plans (core strategies) had been adopted by Braintree, Chelmsford, Colchester and Rochford.
-Some of these core strategies also have related site allocations and action area DPDs in place.
-Local Plan documents are in preparation for the remaining Essex districts/boroughs.
-This future pattern of growth is expected to influence where the future local demand for minerals will predominantly arise within the County.
+2.18 This strategic pattern of growth is, and continues to be, planned for through the Local Plans/ Local Development Framework documents prepared by each Essex district/borough/ city authorities.
+As of July 2013, a Local Plan or Core Strategy had been adopted by Braintree, Chelmsford, Colchester and Rochford.
+The remaining Essex districts/ boroughs are at various stages of preparing an updated Local Plan.